 “You boy’s really aught to get over it.
 It’s not a badge of honour, you know.
 It’s not an achievement.
 You guys are really doing yourselves a huge disservice by perpetuating this ridiculous rumour.”

 “Come on.
 Enough.”
 He looked concerned, worried even that we would want to pursue this.
 “Your English essays were pretty good…”

 Alex pushed his thigh against mine.
 I’d only just slipped into class, we hadn't spoken, as yet.
-Big, warm, thick, right where I liked it.
+Big, warm and thick, right where I liked it.

 Lyon was handing out the essays.

-“Hey Roberts,” Steven A. whispered from behind.
+“Hey Roberts,” Dominic A. whispered from behind.
 Alex withdrew his leg like a dirty secret, which, of course, it was.
 “Have you got the answer for question 10?
 Of the homework?”

 My favourite part of a man, where his torso ends and his legs finish – from opposite directions, of course.
 I still love the way the slim waist flowers into hips and arse.
 I love the way a belt sits on a man, higher at the back and lower at the front.

 Alex had the sexiest arse.
 It tapered in, from the hips to the cheeks, on either side, it was slightly turned up, pert, if you like and it had a well defined crack, starting from the middle, opening wider, in a triangle, as it disappeared underneath.

 “No can do,” said Alex.
 “I didn't do it.”

 Alex wore his pants tight, not circulation constricting tight, but snug, fitting.
 They were tight across his, thick, thighs and across his hips, which made him bulge, well, you know where.